-Essence of the Web is a sextet for percussion ensemble that was commissioned by Harvey Price for the UD Percussion ensemble and was first performed last fall.
+Essence of the Web is a sextet for percussion ensemble that was commissioned by Harvey Price for the UD Percussion ensemble and was first performed in the fall of 2018.
 The concept for the piece was to use polymeter (overlaying repeating phrases of different lengths) to create points of change.
 Some parts would play more than one meter on their own, and other parts would come in with completely new meters to further complicate the rhythmic texture.
 Eventually, all of these phrases will line up, and it is at that point that the section of the piece comes to an end and a new idea can be explored, spinning this web of complexity that has all of these connecting points.

 In collaboration with local videographer John Palmer of Visual Arts Media, the work was recorded at the end of December.
 Five of the parts were performed via video, and one performed live, albeit with some improvisation thrown in.
 This is that video, just with the 6th part's audio kept in.

 Coalescence generally is defined as when two or more particles or entities merge into one.
 The term is used to refer to different iterations of this phenomenon in physics, computers, linguistics, genetics, and chemistry.
 This piece starts by focusing on one ‘particle,’ or in a more literal sense, note, slowly adding two more to create a texture to house the main melody.
 Later on, the climatic point of the piece takes place when a pattern is slowly changed and built up to become a rhythm from earlier on in the work.
 What started as a couple of water drops has become an emotional, torrential downpour.
 However, every storm will always die down to nothing given enough time.

 Creation Myth mvmt II: Mechanics - Mark Hagerty